Dr Ursula Hackett

 ABOUT

-I am a Senior Lecturer in Politics at Royal Holloway, University of London.
-My research focuses on American Political Development (APD), public policy, federalism, education, and religion and politics.
-My research monograph America's Voucher Politics is out now with Cambridge University Press, and my study skills book Brilliant Essays is published by Palgrave Macmillan.
+My award-winning book America's Voucher Politics is out now with Cambridge University Press, and my study skills book Brilliant Essays is published by Bloomsbury in the Study Skills series.

-Hardcover copies of America's Voucher Politics can be ordered here.
+Copies of America's Voucher Politics can be ordered here.

 My essay writing guide, Brilliant Essays, can be ordered here.